y3933y3933/y3933y3933/README.md

 - I've beening a frontend developer for 4 years.
 - I'm learning Go at the moment.
-- I'm looking for a backend engineer role
+- I'm looking for a backend engineer role.

 <!--
 **y3933y3933/y3933y3933** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.